 Labels need to be included on all fields.
 While they can be visually hidden in some instances, the label should still exist for accessibility purposes.

-A label should clearly and concisely describe the purpose of the field, should be no more than a few words in length, and it should be title cased.
+A label should clearly and concisely describe the purpose of the field with no more than a few words in length—use title case.

-Text Inputs are used when you’re asking for a single line worth of text (usually no more than 75 characters worth).
+Text Inputs are used when you’re asking for a single line of text (usually no more than 75 characters).

-If the text needed in the field has special considerations or formatting, help copy can also be provided below the field to help the user enter the text correctly.
+If the text needed has special considerations or formatting, help copy can be provided below the field detailing how the text should be entered.

 If you aren’t using the Form Components in Uniform UI Components, make sure to use the proper input type on Text Inputs to support the mobile web (password, tel, number, etc.).